mingl2000/MLAI/README.md

 ## Project Overview
 This data analysis project investigates factors influencing customer coupon acceptance using the UCI Machine Learning dataset containing various customer attributes and coupon context information.
 The analysis focuses on identifying key differences between customers who accept vs decline coupons, with special emphasis on bar coupons.

+This project also investigates the following topics:
+- What driver specific factors are associated with coupon acceptance?
+- What environmental factors are associated with coupon acceptance?
+- What are the top 10 factors associated with coupon acceptance?

 ## Key Findings